 Whether you are looking for a traditional, Native American, Buddhist, reality, or environment-based approach to healing and a new life, Pride Counseling will ﬁnd the best ﬁt for your specific needs.
 Pride Counseling‘s goal is to provide affirmative, ethical services and referrals to the Salt Lake City and Utah GLBTQ community.

-Lesbian, Gay Bisexual, Transgendered and/or Transsexual, Questioning and/or Queer.
+Lesbian, Gay Bisexual, Transgender, Questioning and/or Queer.
 Take your pick!
 (The PCP [politically-correct police] are everywhere…)

 The great thing about Group Counseling is that you get to hear real stories from people going through problems just like you.
 You’ll get honest and relevant feedback, learn new ways of doing things.
 Best of all, sometimes other people come up with ideas and solutions that you may never have thought of.

 Over time you begin to trust the group with your problems and open up to new perspectives and ways of doing things.

 Yes, private and/or couple’s counseling is also available and encouraged when privacy, discretion, and one-on-one interaction is desired.

 Call the office at 801.595.0666 for fee pricing.
 Many insurance coverage plans are available; the full list is here.

 In the gay community there are certain limitations with meeting other gay men and discussing issues relevant to gay life in Utah.
 This weekly support group is meant to facilitate a process in which gay men can intimately discuss issues relevant to their lives with other gay men.

 Issues discussed have included:

 The group is meant to be a forum that is motivated by the needs of the group.
 Each group takes on the identity of the participants, and topics are generated by the group culture and interest.